 NoteExclusive resource groups for DataService Studio are available only in the China (Shanghai) region.

-A public resource group is provided by DataWorks and shared by all users.
-During peak hours, users may compete for resources.
-For more information about public resource groups, see Use a public resource group.
+A public resource group is provided by DataWorks and shared across all tenants.
+During peak hours, tenants compete for resources, which can degrade performance.
+For details, see Use a public resource group.

 Supported data sources | ClickHouse, Hologres, RDS, MySQL, PostgreSQL, SQL Server, Oracle, Tablestore, AnalyticDB for MySQL 2.0, AnalyticDB for MySQL 3.0, AnalyticDB for PostgreSQL, MongoDB, DRDS, StarRocks, and Doris.
 More data sources will be supported in the future. | Hologres, RDS, MySQL, PostgreSQL, SQL Server, Oracle, Tablestore, AnalyticDB for MySQL 2.0, AnalyticDB for MySQL 3.0, AnalyticDB for PostgreSQL, MongoDB, and DRDS |